str4n/NetStore/README.md

 # NetStore

-NetStore is the sample fake e-commerce app built as **Modular Monolith**, written in [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
+NetStore is the sample e-commerce app built as **Modular Monolith**, written in [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).

 Each module is an independent **vertical slice** with its custom architecture, and the overall integration between the modules is mostly based on the **event-driven** approach with **shared contracts**.